Jeffrey Goldberg: U.S. government group chat leak

-In March 2025, Goldberg published an article in The Atlantic stating that members of President Donald Trump's cabinet had inadvertently included him in a Signal chat that revealed secret military plans for the U.S. attacks in Yemen.
-National Security Advisor Mike Waltz had added Goldberg, who reported that other accounts in the chat appeared to belong to Vice President JD Vance, Secretary of State Marco Rubio, Secretary of the Treasury Scott Bessent, Secretary of Defense Pete Hegseth, Director of National Intelligence Tulsi Gabbard, Central Intelligence Agency Director John Ratcliffe, National Counterterrorism Center Director Nominee Joe Kent, White House Chief of Staff Susie Wiles, White House Deputy Chief of Staff for Policy Stephen Miller, and Special Envoy to the Middle East Steve Witkoff.
+In March 2025, Goldberg published an article in The Atlantic stating that members of President Donald Trump's cabinet had inadvertently included him in a Signal group chat that discussed secret military plans for the imminent U.S. attacks on the Houthi in Yemen.
+National Security Advisor Mike Waltz had mistakenly added Goldberg, who reported that participants in the chat appeared to include Vice President JD Vance, Secretary of State Marco Rubio, Secretary of the Treasury Scott Bessent, Secretary of Defense Pete Hegseth, Director of National Intelligence Tulsi Gabbard, Central Intelligence Agency Director John Ratcliffe, National Counterterrorism Center Director Nominee Joe Kent, White House Chief of Staff Susie Wiles, White House Deputy Chief of Staff for Policy Stephen Miller, and Special Envoy to the Middle East Steve Witkoff.
 A spokesperson for the National Security Council confirmed Goldberg's report.

 Views

 In his 2008 article in Slate titled "How Did I Get Iraq Wrong?", Goldberg explained why he initially supported the Iraq War and wrote that he "didn't realize how incompetent the Bush administration could be."
 Glenn Greenwald called Goldberg "one of the leading media cheerleaders for the attack on Iraq", saying Goldberg had "compiled a record of humiliating falsehood-dissemination in the run-up to the war that rivaled Judy Miller's both in terms of recklessness and destructive impact".

 Michael Massing, an editor of the Columbia Journalism Review, called Goldberg "the most influential journalist/blogger on matters related to Israel", and David Rothkopf, former editor and CEO of the FP Group, called him "one of the most incisive, respected foreign policy journalists around."
-He has been described by critics as a liberal, a Zionist and a "frequent critic of Israel".
+He has been described by critics as a liberal and a Zionist.
 The New York Times reported that he "shaped" The Atlantics endorsement of Hillary Clinton in the 2016 United States presidential election, only the third endorsement in the magazine's 160-year history.